epinio/docs/docs/installation/install_epinio.md

 :::

 ### Dynamic storage provisionier
-RKE2 clusters have no storage provisioner installed by default.
 To support Epinio a storage provisioner is needed.
 You can use any storage provisioner which provides, preferably, `ReadWriteMany` (RWX) Access Mode and a **default StorageClass** resource for dynamic storage provisioning.

 :::info
 To verify that your cluster provides a default StorageClass run the command `kubectl get storageclass`.
 The default StorageClass is marked with the string `(default)` next to its name in the output list.